prabk123/todo-recording-app/README.md

 Here is a deployed [DEMO](http://todo.prabodhkakodkar.com) version of this application.
+This is deployed on Heroku with a free tier so it may take a while to load as the dynos spin up.

 # Installation Instructions

-Navigate to [https://github.com/prabk123/todo-recording-app](https://github.com/prabk123/todo-recording-app) to view the github repository.
+Navigate to [https://github.com/prabk123/todo-recording-app](https://github.com/prabk123/todo-recording-app) to view the GitHub repository.
 You can clone the project locally by running the following:

 ```zsh
 $ git clone git@github.com:prabk123/todo-recording-app.git